Do More Goals

 - Select Do More as your goal type (because you want to Do More gym visits).

 - Enter the units you want to use and the amount you want to commit to.
-In this example, I'm aiming to visit my gym 5 times per week.
+In this example, I'm aiming to visit my gym 5 times per week, so I need to enter 5/7 per day.

 If you want to delay your goal's start a few days (maybe you're traveling this weekend), be sure to tick the "Start this goal with extra leeway" box.
 Enter the number of days you want to delay and press Continue.